Dollar falls broadly; commodity currencies stand tall

 “Bond yields have pulled back from their peaks and the dollar is trading with a soft tone,” said Satoshi Okagawa, senior global markets analyst at Sumitomo Mitsui Banking Corporation in Singapore, referring to a pullback in U.S. 10-year Treasury yields.

-The euro rose 0.4 percent to $1.1929 EUR=.
+The euro rose 0.4 percent to $1.1929.
 The single currency has gained more than 13 percent so far this year, well on the way for its best annual performance since 2003.

 This week’s drop in the dollar probably partly reflects a sell-the-fact type of reaction after U.S. President Donald Trump signed U.S. tax reforms into law last week, said Lee Jin Yang, macro research analyst for Aberdeen Standard Investments in Singapore.